anirudhlakkaraju/code2code/README.md

 2. Loading specific model state dictionary based on the languages the User selected.
 3. Making a prediction on one data point (the code inputed by User).

 While Steps 2 and 3 are dependent on User inputs, Step 1 is independent of the User and it's the most time consuming.
-Repeating Step 1 every time the User presses the tranlsate button will take too long.
+Repeating Step 1 every time the User presses the Tranlsate button will take too long.

 Which is why Step 1 (model initialization from Higgingface) is executed only ONCE, when server is started.
 Steps 2 and 3 happen whenever the User clicks the Translate button.